 - Avoiding touching your face.

-- Washing your hands thoroughly for at least 20 seconds with soap and water.
+- Frequently washing your hands thoroughly for at least 20 seconds with soap and water.

-- Trying to keep a distance of 1.8 metres from other people when in public.
+- Maintaining a distance of 1.8 metres from other people when in public.

 - Avoiding large crowd gatherings.

 - Working from home if you can.

 COVID-19 symptoms are similar to that of the flu or common cold, so you may be sick with it and not know it.

 - Pneumonia (which would be confirmed via a chest X-ray).

 - Symptoms could present between 2 and 14 days after exposure.
 Not everyone with COVID-9 will have symptoms, and some will only experience mild discomfort.